MacdonaldRobinson/imageprocessor/cache/README.md

-All image cache will be stored under this folder, please give wite permissions to this folder
+All image cache will be stored under this folder, please give write permissions to this folder